 Doing a small amount of exercise on a regular basis will help the inflamed tissues return to normal.
 A physiotherapist can help you with expert advice.

 The formation of calcium crystals isn’t usually affected by your diet.
 For general health and well-being, however, you should eat a well-balanced diet and avoid becoming overweight.

-It’s not possible to get calcific periarthritis or calcific tendonitis by eating too much calcium.
-It’s important to eat calcium, such as in dairy products, because it can reduce the chances of osteoporosis, a condition which causes bones to thin and fracture.
+It’s not possible to get calcific tendonitis or calcific periarthritis by eating too much calcium.
+It’s important to have calcium in your diet, because it can reduce the chances of osteoporosis, a condition which causes bones to become thin and to fracture.

 Find out more about eating well with arthritis and related conditions.